<Home/Articles/Top foodie highlights of Rio de Janeiro

 Pastéis

 Rio has a rowdy drinking culture, and naturally tapas is the norm.
-Pastéis are perhaps the most irresistible bar snack, and that goes some way towards explaining why they can be found in so many Rio restaurants and bars.
+Pastéis are perhaps the most irresistible bar snack, which is why it’s made our list of the top foodie highlights of Rio de Janeiro!
+This goes some way towards explaining why they can be found in so many Rio restaurants and bars.
 The pastries can be stuffed with virtually anything delicious, and the variety of fillings on offer is dazzling.
 Any variation on cheese, chicken or ground beef is especially delectable.

 Brazilian pastéis being fried